tudocomp/tudocomp/docs/Documentation.md

 A *compressor*, in terms of this framework, transforms an input sequence and writes the result to an output.
 A compressor is the entry point for the utility.

-Each compressor family has to implement a decompressor that can restore the original input losslessly.
+Each compressor family has to implement a *decompressor* that can restore the original input losslessly from a compressed output.
 Apart from that, there are no strict rules as to *what* kind of transformation of the input occurs.
 In that sense, an *encoder* is also a compressor.

 Compressors and encoders are implemented in a *modular* way.
 They are